grantfitzsimmons/portfolio/src/content/post/geospecify/index.md

 - [Extended Age Queries](https://discourse.specifysoftware.org/t/extended-age-queries/2233/1)
 - [Paleo Context / Geologic Context](https://discourse.specifysoftware.org/t/paleo-context-geologic-context/2228/1)
 - [Adding a New Taxon Tree to the Same Collection](https://discourse.specifysoftware.org/t/adding-a-new-taxon-tree-within-the-same-collection/2229/1)

+## Current Status of GeoSpecify

+As we enter the final stretch of usability testing for the GeoSpecify initiative, I’m excited about the progress we’ve made as a team and the contributions I've had the opportunity to make individually.
+I’ve been actively involved in this project since the collaboration began, gathering requirements, working with experts, and making several code additions to enhance the platform's usability.

+I compiled default taxonomic trees for minerals, rocks, and meteorites from their respective source authorities, as well as a chronostratigraphy tree in collaboration with the International Union of Geological Sciences (IUGS).
+I also outlined the requirements for the major components of this project, met with stakeholders to present our developing platform, and incorporated community feedback into our work.
+Throughout this process, I worked closely with our internal team in both development and testing to ensure that the platform meets the needs of geoscience collections worldwide.

+This collaborative effort is crucial as we refine the platform to effectively serve our users.
+I’m looking forward to seeing the positive impact of our work as we bring this project to a close.
+I expect to present many workshops and talks on the GeoSpecify initiative in the coming months for our existing members and prospective users, possibly culiminating in a second visit to our Swiss partners later this year to assist them in their transition to the new platform.